-These result from issuing an interest-bearing certificate or making a loan to derive resources to finance the acquisition of long-lived assets that are payable in installments greater than one year.
-Any debt instrument considered Commercial Paper or Variable Rate Notes refinanced for greater than one year should be classified as notes payable.
+NOTES PAYABLE-NONCURRENT PORTION Result from issuing an interest-bearing certificate or making a loan to derive resources to finance acquisition of long-lived assets that are payable in installments greater than one year.
+Any debt instrument considered to be Commercial Paper or Variable Rate Notes refinanced for greater than one year should be classified as Notes Payable.